jhudsl/Informatics_Research_Leadership/docs/02-team_guidelines.md

 ![](https://docs.google.com/presentation/d/1OU5qeRgN_fojGbcyu2qEdwlcKpDO6BveWtYW_u1Hqd4/export/png?id=1OU5qeRgN_fojGbcyu2qEdwlcKpDO6BveWtYW_u1Hqd4&pageid=gca1d804e4e_0_0)

-The section is based on a famous [blog post](http://www.opiniomics.org/a-guide-for-the-lonely-bioinformatician/) written in 2013 called "The lonely bioinformatician" that describes the angst that informatics personnel often feel when they are the only person in their lab with their skill set.
+The section is based on a famous blog post [@watson_guide_2013]  called "The lonely bioinformatician" that describes the angst that informatics personnel often feel when they are the only person in their lab with their skill set.
 The blog post author, [Professor Mick Watson](https://www.ed.ac.uk/profile/mick-watson) at the University of Edinburgh, describes these individuals as "pet bioinformaticians" in his blog called [opiniomics](opiniomics.org).

 He states: